 - An antibacterial agent

-- Helps prevent colds
+- It helps prevent colds

 - Good for skin problems such as rashes

-- Cleansing the liver
+- Cleaning the liver

 - Prevents Gingivitis